tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-Part-2-:-Building-Blocks.md

 Next, we run a `for loop` as many times as `ctx_length` and on each iteration, we create a `token` by choosing the word from the `input tokens` or `output tokens` depending on whether the sentences are being generated for the input or for the output during training, as indicated by the `data_type` variable.

+In the end, we merge all the words together using the `torch.stack` method on the word tensors and clean up the final stray dimension using the `.squeeze()` method.